BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-multiplatform.md

 ::: tip

-We recommend and refer to [Quick Start → Project Template](../guide/quick-start.md#project-template) to create a project without manual configuration.

-You can also use the [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com) to automatically help you complete the Gradle script compilation configuration of the iOS project.
+You can use the [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com) to automatically help you complete the Gradle script compilation configuration of the iOS project.

 :::